Homological regularities and concavities: Introduction

 \item[(3)] If we take ${\mathcal P}=-\CMreg$, then the {\it concavity} of $A$ is defined to

 The {\it normalized concavity} of $A$ is defined to be

 \end{enumerate} \end{definition}

 In this paper we focus primarily on the concavity and the normalized concavity of the invariant ${\mathcal P}=-\CMreg$.
-By definition, $c(A)\geq 0$.
+By \eqref{E0.6.1}, for any AS regular algebra $T$, $\CMreg(T) \leq 0$ and so by definition, for any locally finite $\mathbb{N}$-graded algebra $A$, we have, $c(A)\geq 0$.
 If $S$ is a noetherian connected graded AS regular algebra, then $c(S)=0$ if and only if $S$ is a Koszul [Theorem~\ref{zzthm0.10}(2)].
 Let us explain the motivation behind the terminology ``concavity''.
 By analogy with the commutative case, for noncommutative $T$, we can imagine $\Spec T$ as a noncommutative space associated to $T$.
 If $T$ is Koszul, then we should consider $\Spec T$ to be a flat space, as the minimal free resolution of the trivial module is linear \eqref{E0.2.1}.
 If $T_1\to T_2$ is a finite map between two noetherian AS regular algebras (or by analogy, if there is a finite map $\Spec T_2\to \Spec T_1$), then we can show that $c(T_2)\leq c(T_1)$ and so the concavity of $T_2$ is bounded by the concavity of $T_1$.
-As a consequence, if $T_1$ is Koszul, then so is $T_2$ [Theorem~\ref{zzthm0.10}(4)].
+As a consequence, if $T_1$ is Koszul, then so is $T_2$ [Theorem~\ref{zzthm0.10}(3)].
 Hence, in some sense, ``concavity'' measures how far away a noncommutative space is from being ``flat''.

 By definition, the concavity of $A$ depends on all finite maps $f$ from AS regular algebras $T$ to $A$.
 However, when $A$ itself is AS regular, this invariant can be calculated by taking $f$ to be the identity map, as shown in the following theorem, which can be considered as an extension of Theorem~\ref{zzthm0.3} in the case that $A=S$ is AS regular.